Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Lynsi Diedrick almost 4 years ago
+Lynsi Diedrick over 4 years ago

 I support the budget to pass as originally written.